New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 Wild Horse Gravel – Hoedown Course Overview

-Don’t let the mileage fool you—the Hoedown Course may be the shortest option at Wild Horse Gravel, but it’s also one of the most intense.
+Don’t let the mileage fool you—the Hoedown Course may be the shortest option at Wild Horse Gravel, but per mile, the most intense.
 With relentless elevation changes, unpredictable terrain, and a true backcountry feel, this ~30-mile loop packs a serious punch.

 Riders will climb the frontside of the mountain before descending back into the valley, navigating everything from loose gravel and overgrown brush to embedded rock and technical descents.
 A gravel bike with wide tires and capable gearing will do the job, but many opt for a mountain bike to better handle the rugged conditions.